Neil Gaiman: Novels

 In 2013, The Ocean at the End of the Lane was voted Book of the Year in the British National Book Awards.
 The novel follows an unnamed man who returns to his hometown for a funeral and remembers events that began forty years earlier.
 Themes include the search for self-identity and the "disconnect between childhood and adulthood".
+It was later adapted into a critically acclaimed stage play at the Royal National Theatre in London.

 In September 2016, Neil Gaiman announced that he had been working for some years on retellings of Norse mythology.
 Norse Mythology was released in February 2017.

 Several of his novels have been published as paperbacks with retro covers by artist Robert McGinnis.

 Film and screenwriting

 Gaiman wrote the 1996 BBC dark fantasy television series Neverwhere.
-He cowrote the screenplay for the movie MirrorMask with his old friend Dave McKean for McKean to direct.
-In addition, he wrote the localised English language script to the anime movie Princess Mononoke, based on a translation of the Japanese script.
+He co-wrote the screenplay for the movie MirrorMask with his old friend Dave McKean for McKean to direct.
+In addition, he wrote the localised English language script for the anime movie Princess Mononoke, based on a translation of the Japanese script.

-After his disappointment with the production limitations of Neverwhere, Gaiman asked his agent to pull him out an unnamed UK television series that was to begin production immediately afterward.
+After his disappointment with the production limitations of Neverwhere, Gaiman asked his agent to pull him out of an (unnamed) UK television series that was to begin production immediately afterwards.
 "I didn't want to do it unless I had more control than you get as a writer: in fantasy, the tone of voice, the look and feel, the way something is shot and edited is vital, and I wanted to be in charge of that."

-He cowrote the script for Robert Zemeckis's Beowulf with Roger Avary, a collaboration that has proved productive for both writers.
+He co-wrote the script for Robert Zemeckis's Beowulf with Roger Avary, a collaboration that has proved productive for both writers.
 Gaiman has expressed interest in collaborating on a film adaptation of the Epic of Gilgamesh.

-He was the only person other than J. Michael Straczynski to write a Babylon 5 script in the series' last three seasons, contributing the season five episode "Day of the Dead".
+He was the only person other than J. Michael Straczynski to write a Babylon 5 script in the series' last three seasons, contributing to the season five episode "Day of the Dead".
 The series also features a recurring alien race called the Gaim, who resemble the character of Dream and are named after Gaiman.

-Gaiman has also written at least three drafts of a screenplay adaptation of Nicholson Baker's novel The Fermata for director Robert Zemeckis, although the project was stalled while Zemeckis made The Polar Express and the Gaiman-Roger Avary written Beowulf film.
+Gaiman has also written at least three drafts of a screenplay adaptation of Nicholson Baker's novel The Fermata for director Robert Zemeckis, although the project was stalled while Zemeckis made The Polar Express and the Gaiman-Roger Avary-penned Beowulf film.

 Neil Gaiman was featured in the History Channel documentary Comic Book Superheroes Unmasked.

 Several of Gaiman's original works have been optioned or greenlighted for film adaptation, most notably Stardust, which premiered in August 2007 and stars Charlie Cox, Robert De Niro, Michelle Pfeiffer, Claire Danes and Mark Strong, directed by Matthew Vaughn.
-A stop-motion version of Coraline was released on 6 February 2009, with Henry Selick directing and Dakota Fanning and Teri Hatcher in the leading voice-actor roles.
+A stop-motion version of Coraline was released on 6 February 2009, directed by Henry Selick and starring the voices of Dakota Fanning and Teri Hatcher.